Comac C919: Flight testing

-2022
+Entry into service

 The C919 completed its first pre-delivery flight test at Shanghai Pudong International Airport.
-Comac reports that the aircraft (B-001J, MSN107) successfully completed a 3-hour test session on 14 May 2022.
-The aircraft bearing the livery of China Eastern Airlines, was set to be delivered in 2022.
-In May 2022, the jet was listed for a price of 653 million yuan (US$ million), almost matching the Airbus A320neo and the Boeing 737 MAX competitors, and twice the US$50 million price initially anticipated.
+Comac reported that the aircraft (B-001J, MSN107) successfully completed a 3-hour test session on 14 May 2022.
+The aircraft, bearing the livery of China Eastern Airlines, was set to be delivered in 2022.
+In May 2022, the heavily modified jet was listed for a price of 653 million yuan (US$ million), almost matching the Airbus A320neo and the Boeing 737 MAX competitors, and twice the US$50 million price initially anticipated, albeit with composite wings.

 The airline flew a number of route-proving flights throughout 2022 to reinforce its viability on important segments.
 Many of the flights were flown between different Chinese cities.
 Around the same time, the first production aircraft, bound for China Eastern Airlines, started performing flight tests to ensure its preparation for commercial service.
 COMAC reported after the first flight that all pre-set tasks were accomplished successfully.
-It is forecasted that one C919 is to be delivered to China Eastern Airlines in 2022, while the remaining four aircraft in the first batch of orders will be delivered in 2023.
+Plans foresaw that one C919 was to be delivered to China Eastern Airlines in 2022, while the remaining four aircraft in the first batch of orders would be delivered in 2023.

-The aircraft received its airworthiness certification from the Civil Aviation Administration of China on 29 September 2022 and the first operational airframe intended for commercial service was delivered to launch customer China Eastern Airlines on 9 December 2022 in Shanghai.
-The aircraft is expected to enter into regular service in spring 2023.
+The aircraft received its airworthiness certification from the Civil Aviation Administration of China on 29 September 2022 and the first operational airframe intended for commercial service was delivered to launch customer China Eastern Airlines on 9 December 2022 in Shanghai.The C919 aircraft delivered to China Eastern Airlines continued flying short test flights for most of January 2023, with a break from 20 to 28 January for the Lunar New Year celebrations.
+In February 2023, China Eastern Airlines' C919 flight-test verification program was delayed due to a malfunction in the jet's CFM International LEAP-1C engine's thrust reverser.
+On 7 May 2023, test flights resumed after a three-month break that had grounded the entire fleet of C919s; the airline continued to plan for passenger revenue-service to commence in spring 2023.

+On 28 May 2023, COMAC C919 commercial service began with China Eastern Airlines flight MU9191 departing from Shanghai Hongqiao Airport and arriving at Beijing Capital Airport.